Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 If you need them to convey your code's true meaning then you should refactor and rename your variables to make your [Intent](?id=intent) clear.

-Do not use them for auditing, changes, author.
-This adds extra work to the coders following you and they will be missed and become out of date.
+Do not use comments for auditing purposes, tracking changes, or attributing authorship.
+This adds extra work to the coders who follow you.
 Favour source control instead.

 **Comments must not be used to,**